sttrayno/Network-Automation-Serverless/README.md

 # Using Serverless computing and Lambda for Network Automation

 I've recently been studying for the AWS Associate Architect certification when I came across the concept of Serverless functions, which are known as Lambda functions in AWS.
 Serverless gives you and environment in which you can upload you code (from pretty much any language of your choosing) once the code is setup as a Lambda function you can then trigger it to run with events.
-Events could be something as simple as a file being uploaded into a datastore or an API call to an API gateway which is set up to redirect to the Lambda.
+Events could be something as simple as a file being uploaded into a datastore or an HTTP/REST call to an API gateway which is set up to redirect to the Lambda.
 When it comes to automation, having an environment like this that allows us to build, store and trigger our code from can be quite a useful tool.
 In this guide we'll explore some potential usecases of this technology and walkthrough a practical example.
+When it comes to network automation we often need a compute environment in which to host our scripts and workflows, serverless negates the need for that to be a dedicated compute enivornment aslong as our code is built in the right way.
+The obvious benefit to this is cost, instead of needing to pay for and maintain a dedicated server billing is carried out per 'event' which leads to considerable opex savings.

-My initial thoughts for this was as I have been using a lot of tools such as Terraform and Anisble recently could I put the workflows I build these tools behind Lambda functions and call on them in a consistent way such as an API gateway.
+My initial thoughts for this was as I have been using a lot of tools such as Terraform and Anisble recently could to put the workflows built with these tools behind Lambda functions and call on them in a consistent way such as an API gateway.
 Therefore rather than focus on the tools, automation teams can automate the tasks they need to but provide a consistent way to themselves and other teams to automate their services.
 Imagine a scenario such as below, where an automation team that uses multiple tools such as Ansible, Terraform, and their own custom scripts can host these as indivdual Lambda functions and expose them as a simple API.

 ![](./images/API-Gateway.png)